MicrosoftDocs/office-developer-lync-evergreen-docs/docs/sdn-interface/connectioninfo-element-messagetype-complextype-lync-sdn-interface-2-1-1.md

 <tr class="even">
 <td><p><a href="connectivity-element-sdn-interface-2-1-1.md">Connectivity</a></p></td>
 <td><p>xs:string</p></td>
 <td><p>(Obsolete) The inclusion of Relay Ip/port indicates that a particular endpoint uses a media relay (edge server) and if not access the remote address directly.
-It is provided only in QualityUpdate events.</p></td>
+It's provided only in QualityUpdate events.</p></td>
 </tr>
 <tr class="odd">
 <td><p><a href="conversationid-element-sdn-interface-2-1-1.md">ConversationId</a></p></td>